near/balancer-core/README.md

 ### Run tests

-Running tests is the same as standard truffle commands.
+Running tests is the same as standard Truffle commands.
 For instance, to run tests on betanet the command is:

     env NEAR_MASTER_ACCOUNT=MY_NAME.betanet truffle test --network near_betanet